 There’s a wide range of elliptical cross trainers to suit different needs, preferences, and training styles.
 Understanding the differences helps you make the right choice for your fitness goals:

-• Centre-drive cross trainer machines: With the flywheel in the centre, these offer a more upright posture and compact design.
+- Center-drive cross trainer machines: With the flywheel in the center, these offer a more upright posture and compact design.
 They’re popular for their comfort and ease of use, particularly among beginners or those in recovery.

 Whether you want a compact model for occasional use or a robust trainer for daily sessions, there’s a type of cross trainer that fits your routine.